Description

 - Design of subsea infrastructure for the 80MW site development.

-Minesto submitted consent applications and Environmental Statement for the 80MW later in 2019.
-Tthe 0.5 MW non grid connected DG500 device was redeployed in August 2019 in Holyhead Deep site offshore North WAles , along with a hydrophone array to monitor cetacean activity around the device.
+Minesto is seeking to submit consent applications and Environmental Statement for the 80MW later in 2019.
+The 0.5 MW non grid connected DG500 device was redeployed in August 2019 in Holyhead Deep site offshore North Wales, along with a hydrophone array to monitor cetacean activity around the device.
 In late 2021, the Swedish Energy Agency has awarded Minesto a SEK 5.8 million grant to the ongoing commercialisation of the Deep Green technology.

 Key Environmental Issues